pseudozach/LightningPayment/README.md

 * You need to set the LightningBackend you are using and configure it: lightningcharge or lnbits.

 * For [lightning-charge](https://github.com/ElementsProject/lightning-charge)
-⋅⋅* Set $wgLightningPaymentNodeUrl to lightning-charge api endpoint where mediawiki server can access it.
+  * Set $wgLightningPaymentNodeUrl to lightning-charge api endpoint where mediawiki server can access it.
-⋅⋅* Set $wgLightningPaymentNodeUrl to lightning-charge api endpoint where mediawiki server can access it.
+  * Set $wgLightningPaymentApiToken to your lightning-charge api token.

 * For [lnbits.com](https://lnbits.com)
-⋅⋅* Set $wgLNBitsApiKey to "Invoice/read key" from your lnbits wallet dashboard.
+  * Set $wgLNBitsApiKey to "Invoice/read key" from your lnbits wallet dashboard.

 ```